Kmeakin/walrus-report/src/10-introduction.md

 Rust does indeed fulfil many of the design criteria we gave earlier.
-It guarantees that undefined behaviour will not be triggered, unless the programmer specifically opts in via use of the `unsafe` keyword to indicate that the code cannot be checked but is nevertheless safe.
+It guarantees that undefined behaviour will not be triggered, unless the programmer specifically opts in via use of the `unsafe` keyword to indicate that the code cannot be checked but is nevertheless correct.
 It provides high level abstractions such as type inference, algebraic data types and pattern pattern matching.
 However, as we mentioned above, Rust's unwavering pursuit of performance requires the programmer to give undue attention to details of memory management that are often not relevant and limits the power of abstraction capabilities.

 Since we agree with many of the design decisions taken by Rust, we have often looked to Rust for inspiration in the design of the syntax and semantics of